 For the implementation of WHO’s technical guidance and improving quality of MNCAHN care, there are several challenges:

 Number and complexity of guidelines.
-Countries receive a significant number of technical guidelines, from WHO and other sources.
+Countries receive a significant number of technical guidelines on individual diseases and interventions, from WHO and other sources.
 Strategies change quickly, leaving many countries behind.
-This can be confusing to health care workers and program managers.
-The guidance development process is often cumbersome and bureaucratic, directed by donors and apparently non-transparent in relation to prioritization of topics.
+The piecemeal nature of this can be confusing to health care workers and program managers.
+The guidance development process is often apparently non-transparent in relation to prioritization of topics or directed by donors.
 The process should be more country and region-driven, and ministries of health need processes for choosing and prioritising guidelines and standards of relevance and adapting to their context.
-Consistent support for programs is essential.
+Consolidated guidelines that are integrated may be more useful to health practitioners than single disease and single interventions guidelines.

 Limited resources at a country level for knowledge translation and dissemination.
 Resources are often limited to determine policy, adapt technical guidance and operational tools, and provide training.
 Consequently, new guidelines are slow to reach health-care workers, managers, and the people for whom they are intended.
 There are deficits in sharing WHO guidelines and evidence in appropriate forms for pre-service and in-service education of health-care workers; integration of WHO guidelines within courses offered by colleges and schools of health care worker training is often slow or not done at all.